mumblingdrunkard/mscs-thesis/src/methodology-and-results/index.typ

 The best approach would be to run hardware accelerated simulation using FireSim, loading in representative programs like the SPEC CPU @bib:spec-cpu suite and evaluating performance after a warm-up period per program.

-However, our process of synthesis fails on a cryptic error from Vivado.
+However, our process of synthesis fails on a cryptic error from Vivado when trying to run the flow for FireSim.
 Because of time-constraints, we have decided to use the software simulator to evaluate performance.
 We also do not have straightforward access to a RISC-V version of the SPEC CPU suite.